chris-sanders/ansible_k14_deployment/roles/k14/README.md

 metadata:
   name: #@ data.values.application.namespace
 ```
-Including the above in `files/templates/namespace.yaml` and adding `namespace.yaml` to the
-list in `k14_manifest_files` will render it into the final manifest
+Including the above in `files/templates/namespace.yaml` will render it into the final manifest.

 Secrets
 -------